 The key types of marketing videos for your company

-Of the 14 types of B2B marketing videos that you can explore, here are five of the most important ones that you need to include in your marketing strategy today:
+In terms of B2B video marketing, of the 14 video types that you can explore, here are five of the most important ones that you need to include in your marketing strategy today:

 - Explainer/tutorial videos: These are best for educating your audience on how to use your product.
 With these, you teach by showing – not telling, which is what makes them effective at delivering your message.